graphql/graphql-spec/Section 6 -- Execution.md

 # Execution

-This section describes how GraphQL generates a response from a request
+This section describes how GraphQL generates a response from a request.

 ## Evaluating requests